NoeltHS/Test/frequently-asked-questions/frequently-asked-questions.md

 Here, community members can find answers to frequently asked questions.

+### When are shifts hosted?
+{: .text-red-300 }
+{: .no_toc }
+Shifts are hosted at 12 AM, 7 AM, 9 AM, 11 AM, 1 PM, 3 PM, 6 PM, 8 PM, and 10 PM.
+All times are in EST.

+### When are training sessions hosted?
+{: .text-red-300 }
+{: .no_toc }
+Training sessions are hosted at 2 AM (weekends only), 6 AM (weekends only), 10 AM, 12 PM, 2 PM, 4 PM, 7 PM, 9 PM, and 11 PM.
+All times are in EST.

 ### Is there a way for me to determine the remaining duration of my promotion cooldown?
 {: .text-red-300 }
 {: .no_toc }